-- 1. REQUIRED OF ALL MEMBERS WITH ANIMALS HOUSED AT THE FAIR.
-Exceptions are made only due to good cause and are determined by the Project Superintendent. - 2.
-The animal used must be part of the member's 4-H project. - All training & preparation of the animal is to be done by the member prior to & during Fair. - 4.
-Animals used for Showmanship must also be exhibited in a conformation (all animals except dogs and horses) or performance class (dogs and horses).

-Showmanship Judging Criteria:

-Member

-- Clean, neat, dress appropriately

-- Knowledgeable about their animal and the project

-- Attentive, courteous, confident

-Animal

-- Clean, properly groomed to the best advantage

-- In good condition for showing/exhibiting

-- Obviously worked/trained

-Showing/Exhibiting

-- Animal is shown/exhibited to the best advantage - Moves according to the judge's direction and or standard for the species - Appropriate equipment/tack is clean and used in the accepted manner

-THE GRAND CHAMPION SHOWMAN IN EACH QUALIFYING ANIMAL SCIENCE PROJECT IS ELIGIBLE TO COMPETE IN THE MASTER SHOWMAN CONTEST.

-MASTER SHOWMAN CONTEST COUNTY CLASS

-1. Only recipients of Grand Champion ribbons for Showmanship classes in qualified animal science projects (Beef Cattle, Sheep, Swine, Goats, Dogs, Horses, Rabbits, Poultry & Cavies) are eligible to participate, with the exception of rule #2 below.
-(This includes Juniors if they are the Grand Champion or selected to substitute for the

-Grand Champion.)

-- 2. If the project Grand Champion is unable or unwilling to participate, the Superintendent of that project will select a suitable Blue ribbon recipient (preferably a Champion ribbon recipient) to represent that animal species. - 3.
-Exhibitors will use their own animals for the contest.
-However, approximately midshow swine may be switched out for health reasons.
-Back up swine will be identified before the show begins. - 4.
-Each Project Superintendent will determine who will serve as the judge for that species during the contest.
-Each Superintendent will also submit a list of appropriate questions, with the correct answers, that the judge will be allowed to ask the contestants during the contest for that particular species. - 5.
-Each contestant will be scored on their show clothes, only as they relate to the species they brought to the contest.
-Ex: If they brought the steer their show clothes should be appropriate for showing a steer.
-They should not be penalized for wearing the wrong show clothes while showing other species. - 6.
-A Master Showman and a Reserve Master Showman will be selected. - 7.
-No entry numbers are required - 8.
-For an animal science project to qualify for the Master Showman Contest the project must have a minimum of five exhibiting members for a period of three consecutive years.
-If the number of members exhibiting in that project falls below five for three consecutive years the animal science project will no longer quality for the contest.
+1. REQUIRED OF ALL MEMBERS WITH ANIMALS HOUSED AT THE FAIR.
+Exceptions are made only due to good cause and are determined by the Project Superintendent.
+2. The animal used must be part of the member's 4-H project.
+3. All training and preparation of the animal prior to and during Fair is to be done by the member.
+4. Animals used for Showmanship must also be exhibited in a conformation (all animals except dogs and horses) or performance class (dogs and horses).
+SHOWMANSHIP JUDGING CRITERIA: Member - Clean, neat, dressed appropriately - Knowledgeable about their animal and the project, equipment, production - Attentive, courteous, confident - Clean, properly groomed to the best advantage - In good condition for showing/exhibiting - Obviously worked/trained - Showing/Exhibiting - Animal is shown/exhibited to the best advantage - Youth has good control of the animal (safe) Youth is able to move the animal according to the judge's direction (moving, turning, - setting up, stopping, etc.) & or the standard for the species Appropriate equipment/tack is clean, in good - condition & used in the accepted manner OVERALL GRAND CHAMPION SHOWMAN IN EACH SPECIES IS ELIGIBLE TO COMPETE IN THE MASTER SHOWMAN CONTEST.
+MASTER SHOWMAN CONTEST COUNTY CLASS The purpose of Master Showman Contest is to help 4-H members meet other 4-H members, learn new skills, and try showing another species that they may not have ever been able to show otherwise.
+Members participating in Master Showmanship are expected to talk to other members at the fair & learn from them in preparation for the contest.
+Observing the various 4-H species shows and asking assistance from other 4-Hers is strongly encouraged.
+RULES: 1.
+Only recipients of Grand Champion ribbons for Showmanship classes in animal science projects (Beef, Sheep, Swine, Dairy Goats, Meat Goats, Dogs, Horses, Rabbits, Poultry and Cavies) are eligible to participate, with the exception of rule #2 below.
+(This includes Juniors if they are the Grand Champion or selected to substitute for the Grand Champion.)
+2. If the project Grand Champion is unable or unwilling to participate, the Superintendent of that project will select a suitable Blue ribbon recipient (beginning with the Champion ribbon recipients - Senior, Intermediate, Junior) to represent that animal species.
+3. Exhibitors will use their own animals for the contest.
+However, approximately mid-show swine may be switched out for health reasons.
+Back up swine will be identified before the show begins.
+4. Each Project Superintendent will determine who will serve as the judge for that specie during the contest.
+Each Superintendent will also submit a list of appropriate questions, with the correct answers, that the judge will be allowed to ask the contestants during the contest for that particular specie.
+5. Each contestant will be scored on their show clothes, only as they relate to the species they brought to the contest.
+Ex: If they brought

-DOG
+Animal the steer their show clothes should be appropriate for showing a steer.
+They should not be penalized for wearing the wrong show clothes while showing other species.
+6. A Master Showman and a Reserve Master Showman will be selected.
+7. No entry numbers are required.